 Each year, over 47,000 people in the United States have corneal transplants for better vision and less eye pain associated with corneal damage.
 At VIP Laser Eye Center in Palm Beach Gardens, Stuart, and Port St. Lucie, Florida, Corneal surgeons Clifford Salinger, MD, Helayna Brown, MD, and their team provide full-thickness corneal transplants and several options for partial transplants.
-For more information about corneal transplants or to find out if you need one, call VIP Laser Eye Center or book an appointment online today.
+For more information about corneal transplants or to find out if you need one, call VIP Laser Eye Center today.

 A corneal transplant is a surgery to replace your cornea.
 Your cornea is the front layer of clear tissue covering your eye.
 If the tissue is diseased or damaged, a corneal transplant may help you see more clearly and alleviate symptoms like eye pain or cloudiness in your vision.
 You might need a corneal transplant if you have:

 During your corneal transplant, your surgeon replaces your damaged or diseased cornea with cornea tissue from a donor.
 It has the highest success rate of any organ transplant .
 A corneal transplant can restore your vision and eye health as long as the rest of your eye is healthy.